 - Disability support costs

-- Injuring themselves by tripping on stairs at your business location
+- If they injure themselves by tripping on stairs at your business location

-- Developing carpal tunnel syndrome caused by unsafe typing habits
+- Suffer from carpal tunnel syndrome caused by unsafe typing habits

-- Getting injured in a car accident while visiting a customer
+- Get injured in a car accident while visiting a customer

 Workers Compensation insurance for Self-Employed Workers